giuliamasoero/giuliamasoero.github.io/content/authors/admin/_index.md

 I am interested in ecology, behaviour, population dynamics and evolutionary ecology, with a particular love for birds as study species.

-I am a postdoc with a Marie Skłodowska-Curie global fellowship.
-My project will last 18 months and will see a collaboration among the University of Ottawa (Canada), the University of Aberdeen (UK) and the Swiss Ornithological Institute - Vogelwarte (Switzerland).
+I am a postdoc with a Marie Skłodowska-Curie global fellowship for 30 months.
+My project will see the collaboration between the<a href="https://juliengamartin.github.io/"> M.A.D Lab</a> (Prof. Julien Martin, University of Ottawa, Canada) and of the Bize Lab (Dr. Pierre Bize, Swiss Ornithological Institute - Vogelwarte,Switzerland).

 My current project aims at investigating and explaining the recent changes in body size and shape of Alpine swifts (_Tachymarptis melba_) and assessing the short- and long-term effects of these changes.